JoannickGardize/SharkECS/README.md

   - any non-registered instance as a "marker" in the priority graph

 For instance, the EngineBuilder's default configuration calls `builder.before(entityManager, Processor.class);` to put the EntityManager before any other Processor.

+## Add and remove single components

+This is common in an ECS architecture to make use of "volatile" components, to plug and unplug on the fly temporary behaviors to entities.

+This kind of component usage is unusual in a naive way for this framework, due to the declaration requirement, and lead to an exponential amount of archetype and transmutation declaration requirement at the engine building step.

+This is where [ArchetypeVariantsBuilder](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/builder/ArchetypeVariantsBuilder.java) can be used at the engine building step to declare all required archetypes and transmutations.
+See [ArchetypeVariantsBuilderTest](https://github.com/JoannickGardize/SharkECS/tree/main/src/test/java/com/sharkecs/builder/ArchetypeVariantsBuilderTest) for an example code.

+In addition to this, archetypes with one component of difference are treated specifically, allowing the use of `Engine#addComponent(...)` and `Engine#removeComponent(...)` to achieve the transmutations.

 ## Transmutation, injection by generic types, custom engine configurator...